-The MRCP(UK) Part 2 Clinical Examination (PACES) is designed to test the clinical knowledge and skills of trainee doctors who hope to enter higher specialist training (ST3).
-The exam sets rigorous standards to ensure that trainees are competent across a range of skills and ready to provide a high standard of care to patients.
+The MRCP(UK) Part 2 Clinical Examination (Practical Assessment of Clinical Examination Skills - PACES) is designed to test the clinical knowledge and skills of trainee doctors who hope to enter higher specialist training (ST3).
+You must have passed the Part 1 written exam within the last 7 years before taking PACES.
+The exam sets rigorous standards to ensure your competence across a range of skills and you are ready to provide a high standard of care to patients.